based on Reviews

 Essential oils are volatile, aromatic compounds and the pure essence of plant extracts.
-The plants undergo a special distillation process in which the essential oil is separated from its plant part.
+The plants undergo a special distillation process in which the essential oil is separated from its plant component.

 We encounter essential oils as part of herbs and spices every day in our everyday lives: whether it is cinnamon on our morning porridge, a cup of peppermint tea in the afternoon or basil on our spaghetti in the evening – we always consume volatile essential oil compounds.